msaaddev/git-commands-workflows/readme.md

 # STEP #4: merging the new changes from the original repo to your forked local repo
 git merge upstream/master

-# STEP #5: pushing the new changes of forked local repo to the GitHub
+# STEP #5: pushing the new changes of the forked local repo to the GitHub
 git push origin master

 ```